gitgik/distributed-system-design/designing_ticketmaster.md

 }
 ```

-**b.
-Waiting User Service**
+#### b.
+Waiting User Service

-- This service will keep track of waiting users in a Linked HashMap or TreeMap.
+- This daemon service will keep track of waiting users in a Linked HashMap or TreeMap.
 - To help us jump to any user in the list and remove them when they cancel the request.
 - Since it's a first-come-first-served basis, the head of the Linked HashMap would always point to the longest waiting user, so that whenever seats become available, we can serve users in a fair manner.